Registration and PCI DSS Compliance

 - $1,000 USD for initial registration and annual renewal for MS, ESO, TPS and DCC

 Each Visa client that registers a third party agent is assessed an initial registration and annual renewal fee for that agent; based on the agent type registered.
-Annual renewal fee will be assessed up to $5,000 USD per agent per region.
+Fees are assessed up to $5,000 USD per client, per agent per region.
 There is no fee for ICPIA or CFS registration.

 The fine for an unregistered agent starts at $10,000 per TPA.